-According to a recent Ipsos survey, conducted on behalf of RBC Wealth Management-U.S., 61 percent of respondents expect to age in place with assistance and 17 percent expect to live in an assisted living facility.
+According to an Ipsos survey, conducted on behalf of RBC Wealth Management–U.S., 61 percent of respondents said they expect to age in place with assistance and 17 percent expect to live in an assisted living facility.

 “There is a disconnect when it comes to factoring housing into a retirement plan in a realistic way,” says Angie O’Leary, head of Wealth Planning for RBC Wealth Management–U.S. “Not only is it a large expense, for many it represents a large and often overlooked asset.
 To think about retirement without having a serious conversation about housing misses a large piece of the retirement puzzle.”

-Pre-retirees face several choices when it comes to housing and lifestyles in early retirement, notes Griffin Geisler, wealth planning consultant at RBC Wealth Management.
-These could include:
+Pre-retirees face several choices when it comes to housing and lifestyles in early retirement, notes Griffin Geisler, wealth planning consultant at RBC Wealth Management–U.S. These could include:

 One option is a continuing care retirement community where healthy, younger retirees can live independently.
 Should your needs change, the option of moving to an assisted living or full-time nursing section is available on the same property.

 “You can really transition through those housing stages in one community.
 We’re seeing more of those pop up,” Geisler says.

 If you choose to age in place, you may need to update your home to make it safer and more senior-friendly.
 This could involve remodeling bathrooms to make them more accessible, placing laundry equipment on the main floor and making sure stairways and hallways meet your needs, Geisler says.

 These features may not be as important in your 60s and 70s, but are likely to become more significant in your 80s, he adds.